 Difficulty level: 3

-This is not generally a song that is thought of when talking about bass lines, but this line is in fact a legit Baroque period bass line.
+This is not generally a song that is thought of when talking about bass lines, but this line is, in fact, a legit Baroque period bass line.
 Known as the “basso continuo,” these classical bass lines provide fundamental support for all of the other instruments.
 You can even hear this line used in more modern songs, such as Coolio’s “C U When U Get There” and Green Day’s “Basket Case.”
-This is a rockin’ canon and it exemplifies how far back bass history really goes.
+This is a rockin’ canon, and it exemplifies how far back bass history really goes.
 With a low difficulty level, this is one of the best bass guitar songs for beginners to explore.

 Herbie Hancock – “Chameleon”